Mobile Auto Service Website

 Mockups

-After user testing, I iterated the designs and applied the design system to ensure consistency across pages.
-Here are 4 of 11 pages:
+Based on user testing feedback, I refined the designs and implemented our design system to maintain consistency across all pages.
+Below are 4 of the 11 pages, shown in desktop, tablet, and mobile screen sizes:

 Prototype